 A bit further out than Cat and Deer, Horn Island is a great spot for swimming, boating and relaxing.
 Several miles long - but less than a mile at its widest - Horn Island features long stretches of beach and sand dunes, along with sea oats, tall pines and inland lagoons.
 This island is a fan favorite for locals.
 Alligators, pelicans and other wildlife are also fans of the island.
 (Located South between Biloxi & Ocean Springs)

 This small, uninhabited island serves as a coastal preserve for many critters.
 The isolated terrain consists of slash pine, interior marsh and sandy beach - a perfect feeding and resting spot for migratory birds like brown pelican, white pelican and cormorants.
 This island also had a lighthouse as early as 1833.
-This original wooden structure was since replaced (twice!), and recently the lighthouse was moved on-shore to the foot of the Pascagoula River Bridge.
+This original wooden structure has since been replaced (twice!), and recently, the lighthouse was moved on-shore to the foot of the Pascagoula River Bridge.

 (Located South of Pascagoula)